SQL BI Boot Camp - Day 1: Afternoon Session

 Introduction to MDX

-After the cubes we moved into MDX which is a language similar to SQL but optimized for handling analysis of data in a cube.
-It’s specifications are either from OLEDB for OLAP (ODBO) or XML/A.
+After the cubes, we moved on to MDX (Multidimensional Expressions), a language similar to SQL but optimized for analyzing data in cubes.
+Its specifications are based on OLEDB for OLAP (ODBO) or XML/A.

 - Not helpful: C# or ASP.NET

-So what does it look like: SELECT <Dicers> FROM <Cube or sub query> WHERE <Slicer>
+What does MDX look like?
+SELECT <Filters> FROM <Cube or subquery> WHERE <Slicer>

 SQL vs. MDX

-- In SQL the row headings are data while in MDX they are a schema.
+- In SQL, row headings are data; in MDX, they’re schema.

-- SQL aggregates dynamically into groups while in MDX data is referenced by cell sets.
+- SQL aggregates dynamically into groups, while MDX references data by cell sets.

-What is a MDX Set: Grouping of items together.
-Uses standard set notation: { … }
+What is an MDX Set?
+A grouping of items using standard set notation: { … }

-You can add formatting (like currency information or thousand separators) to the result in the cells using the CELL FORMATING statement.
+You can format results (e.g., currency, thousand separators) in cells using the CELL FORMATTING statement.

 Tuple – A list of members from different hierarchies separated by commas.
-Pronounced: Too-ple like quadruple.
-These are what goes in the <Dicers> and <Slicers> section of the example above.
+Pronounced: Too-ple (like quadruple).
+These go in the <Filters> and <Slicer> sections of an MDX query.

 - CT